Sudospective/lunar-template/README.md

 The [Lunar Template](https://github.com/sudospective/lunar-template) tries its best to fix these issues.

-Built off the Mirin Template, the Lunar Template is an ongoing effort to make porting modfiles between NotITG and its Stepmania sister much less stressful and time-consuming.
-It uses the same syntax for modding, but uses a more SM-friendly approach to Actors.
+Built off the Mirin Template, the Lunar Template is an ongoing effort to make porting modfiles between NotITG and its OutFox sister much less stressful and time-consuming.
+It uses the same syntax for modding, but uses a more OutFox friendly approach to Actors.

 (Full documentation for mods can be found [here](https://xerool.github.io/notitg-mirin))